martinaalien/rangingRTT/readme.md

 ## Current State
 The project is still under development.
 Currently, the algorithm calculates the clock cycles the packets use between the boards.
-If the measurements where linear over distance, the conversion to meters would be fairly simple, but the measurements does not give linear results (yet).

 ## License
 MIT License Copyright (c) 2019 Martin Aalien